cscorley/cscorley.github.io/vita.md

     *31st International Conference on Software Maintenance and Evolution* ([ICSME'15][]),
     Bremen, Germany, 10 pages, September 2015.
 - **C.S.
+Corley**, K. Damevski, and N.A.
+Kraft,
+    "Exploring the Use of Deep Learning for Feature Location", *31st International Conference on Software Maintenance and Evolution* ([ICSME'15][]) Early Research Achievements track,
+    Bremen, Germany, 5 pages, September 2015.
+- **C.S.
 Corley**, K.L.
 Kashuda, D.S.
 May, and N.A.
 Kraft,
     "Modeling Changeset Topics",
     *4^th^ Workshop on Mining Unstructured Data*